Backs/judge.net/README.md

 Can be used for organization local programming competitions.

 ## Features
-- Problems archive
+- Problems archive.
 - Scheduling of contests with different rules:
-  - ACM-like
+  - ACM-like.
-  - Points-based
+  - Points-based.
-- Support non-compilable languages
+- Support non-compilable languages.
-- Dynamically add new languages
+- Dynamically add new languages.

 ## Components
-- Web application
+- Web application.
-- Windows host to store tests and run solutions
+- Windows host to store tests and run solutions.
-- Console application for checking solutions
+- Console application for checking solutions.
-- SQL Server database
+- SQL Server database.

 ## Installing and configuration
 - Judge.Web.
 Set connection string to SQL Server in `Web.config`: